 Grades will be assigned based on the date a course is dropped, according to the schedule below from the first date of the session, which may be earlier than the first meeting day of the course (dates are subject to change).
-The session for extension site courses begins the Monday of the week when a course first meets.
 Specific dates for the course drop schedule may be found on the my.moody.edu student portal.
 Students may drop a course through their my.moody.edu student portal from the beginning of the session up to its halfway point.
 After the halfway point of the session, students must contact the Office of Academic Records for approval to drop a course.
 Courses dropped after the halfway point of the session will be assigned a withdrawal failing grade (WF), which will negatively affect GPA.
 Students dropping courses may be permitted refunds according to the refund policies (see Financial Information).

 Length of Session Drop Without Penalty Drop With Penalty (W) Drop With Greater Penalty (WF)

 26 Weeks Day 1-12 Day 13-91 Day 92+

 16 Weeks Day 1-7 Day 8-56 Day 57+

 10 Weeks Day 1-5 Day 6-35 Day 36+

 8 Weeks Day 1-4 Day 5-28 Day 29+

-1 Week Day 1 Day 2 Day 3+